TIW-2016-17/tiwlabs/lab1/Readme.md

 >
 > So in this exercise it aims to control access to _list.jsp_ page via a filter that checks if the user has the authentication token session.
 >
-> __NOTE : __ Although  authentificated users will be able to access directly to _list.jsp_ page it will return a _NullPointerException_ because is unable to read the list of users that the _LoginServlet_ send by request .
+> __NOTE:__ Although  authentificated users will be able to access directly to _list.jsp_ page it will return a _NullPointerException_ because is unable to read the list of users that the _LoginServlet_ send by request .
 It is proposed to improve the code to control this error or incorporate the users list in the _context_ .
 >
 > In this exercise you can see the differences between :
 > - Requests